-Olav Haazen, PhD, is a director at Grant & Eisenhofer.
+Olav Haazen, PhD, is a principal at Grant & Eisenhofer.
 His areas of practice include cross-border securities fraud and antitrust litigation.

 Mr. Haazen has significant experience representing foreign and domestic plaintiffs in a variety of antitrust and fraud actions.
-Most recently, he successfully represented a class of Fortis investors for whom he helped negotiate a record-high $1.3 billion settlement of all investment fraud claims in the Netherlands and Belgium.
+Notably, he successfully represented a class of Fortis investors for whom he helped negotiate a record-high $1.5 billion settlement of all investment fraud claims in the Netherlands and Belgium.
 Other representations, past and present, include:

 Mr. Haazen has also represented two classes of professional fashion models in price-fixing and consumer fraud actions, which resulted in a virtually unprecedented 100% recovery of all claimants’ losses, as well as substantial injunctive relief, which Justice Ramos of the New York Supreme Court lauded as a model for legislative reform.

 Prior to joining G&E, Mr. Haazen was counsel at a prominent national law firm, where he successfully represented major corporate clients and individuals in several high-profile RICO, securities, and government investigation matters and commercial disputes, including a well-known playwright against a civil forfeiture claim arising out of Kenneth Starr’s “Ponzi” scheme; a utilities company in a significant contract dispute with Enron; and one of the largest franchisors in professional sports in a $1.2 billion monopolization suit.
 He has also represented several government entities and officials, including a Westchester County municipality in a $600 million lawsuit by Donald Trump’s Seven Springs LLC, as well as the City and Mayor of Amsterdam, and a foreign country’s former Secretary of State.